odipar/manikin/_posts/2021-03-20-concurrent-worlds.md

 As you can see, the EventWorld has captured all messages that have been sent and 'turned' them into events.
 Next to that, it also tracked all the *reads* that were issued in the pre- and post-conditions.

-Also notice the versions numbers that are post-fixed to each account id.
+Also notice the version numbers that are post-fixed to each account id.
 All this tracking and tracing happens in Manikin's 'backend'.
 Exactly because Manikin stores a full record of what happened, it is able to efficiently compare, merge and rebase concurrent state.